 Serial number 000000 is the default setting and is not a valid number.
-If this number appears in the signon message, the serial number has never been stored into reader memory.
-The serial number must be assigned by factory-authorized personnel using command #6955...S Set Serial Number.
-Because only six digits are allowed in the software, when setting the serial number skip the first and fourth digits of the eight-digit number shown on the reader label.
+If this number appears in the sign-on message, the serial number has never been stored into reader memory.
+The serial number must be assigned by factory-authorized personnel using command #695S...S Set Serial Number.
+Because only six digits are allowed in the software, when setting the serial number skip the fourth (middle) digit of the seven-digit number shown on the reader label.